How Agile Is Your Asset Management Team?

 Unlocking “agility-on-demand” by outsourcing middle and back office operations

-By Dan Jacobs, Head of Sales, Americas, Enfusion
+- Head of Sales, Americas, Enfusion

 There has been a lot of discussion over the last year about the need for strong business continuity practices in asset management.
 When the global shockwaves of COVID-19 first hit, asset managers that had business continuity plans in place were able to react quickly and equip their workforce to operate remotely with minimal disruption.